siavash9000/im2txt_demo/README.md

 some trivial shell scripts for convenience.

 ### Limitations:
-1. The command "git lfs pull" might respond with errors, due to the limited GitHub data quoata.
+1. The command "git lfs pull" might respond with errors, due to the limited GitHub data quota.
   In this case you can
   - wait until next month and hope you can perform "git lfs pull" before the data limit is reached OR
   - use the following links to the pretrained models and download them manually: